- South Africa

 What Makes this Project Great

 With the extinction of orangutans being a very real possibility in the near future, volunteers are essential in the process of finding a sustainable solution.
-A third of the price of this project goes directly towards supporting the rehabilitation of the orangutans that volunteers visit, through various centres and initiatives in the local area.
+A third of the price of this project goes directly towards supporting the rehabilitation of the orangutans that volunteers visit, through various orangutan sanctuaries and initiatives in the local area.
 This money also helps to support the Iban tribes and to sustain their way of life.
 It provides them with the means to protect their native jungle where wild orangutans live, and allows them to afford education and healthcare for their children.

 The voluntour itself employs local guides and supports local communities wishing to live in harmony with their rainforest home, and demonstrates that orangutans and their environment are worth more alive and nurtured, than forested and sold.
 This is a virtuous circle, generating interest within the local community and authorities, which places value on their natural heritage and secures the future welfare of the species that also call it home.

-Volunteers on this project are certain to gain an insight into the world of the orangutan and the threats it faces, and to learn more about conservation efforts in this area.
+Orangutan volunteers on this project are certain to gain an insight into the world of the orangutan and the threats it faces, and to learn more about conservation efforts in this area.

 What level of fitness is required to take part in this project?